NethermindEth/Forta-Agents/Flexa-Agents/large-withdrawal/README.md

-# Large Transfers from a Flexa Collateral Manager Partition
+# Large Transfer from a Flexa Collateral Manager Partition Agent

 ## Description